 Randomised controlled trials (RCTs) of new medicines in oncology and other disease areas are often undertaken in study populations drawn from many centres, satisfying strict inclusion and exclusion criteria.
 These trials are primarily designed to meet the regulatory requirements for marketing authorisation, with tight protocols and high internal validity.
 However, generalisability of trial results to specific national or local ‘reimbursable’ populations may be questioned, in particular when results are presented for health technology assessment (HTA).
 In addition to the ‘effectiveness challenge’ that study participants (or settings) do not correspond to the local target population, a further challenge may be that the effectiveness endpoint of interest (often overall survival in oncology) is too ‘immature’ (with too few events) to draw conclusions at the time the trial results are reported.

 External real-world data (RWD) may help to address these challenges, when used in analytical techniques to reweight data available from RCTs or in models to project RCT data over longer time periods.
-In this case study the use of these techniques was explored using RCT data (JMDB trial) and RWD (FRAME study) for pemetrexed in stage IIIB/IV non-small-cell lung cancer (NSCLC).
+In this case study the use of these techniques was explored using RCT data (Scagliotti et al., 2008) and RWD (Schnabel et al., 2012) for pemetrexed in stage IIIB/IV non-small-cell lung cancer (NSCLC).
 Data were made available to GetReal by Eli Lilly and Co.
 (GetReal partner).
 Although NSCLC was chosen as a suitable disease for using these methods, the same methods can be applied generally to other disease areas.

 What was examined in this case study?